What is ADHD? A straightforward guide to what we know, and what we don’t know

 Everyone with ADHD should know that their condition can be an asset.
 It’s especially helpful to kids to be given a positive framework in which to see themselves and their ADHD brains.
 Parents and caregivers can help children find a metaphor that feels good to them.
 For example, having a neurodevelopmental disorder is boring, but having a race car brain is awesome!
 Especially when you can help write the owner’s manual.

-People with ADHD can be incredibly creative, especially when they find an outlet that really engages them.
-They can be great problem-solvers.
-They can be hyperfocused and energetic, bright and clever, spontaneous and adaptable.
 Everyone who has ADHD is unique, with their own personal strengths that aren’t always traditionally valued in society.
 Parents of kids with ADHD can help their children find those strengths – and amplify them.

 How Does ADHD Present Across the Lifespan?

-ADHD is a lifespan disorder, meaning it affects both kids and adults.
+ADHD is typically a lifelong disorder, meaning it affects both kids and adults.
 But its symptoms can change drastically over the course of a lifetime.
 Some people even go into complete remission.
 Longitudinal studies show that 40-60% of children with ADHD will experience partial remission.
 They might be less impulsive or hyperactive, for example, but still have attention issues.
 Only 15% of children with ADHD will still meet all diagnostic criteria as adults.

 So how does ADHD look across the lifespan?
 We’ll break it down in the sections below.